 - Red: An update has been available for seven days

-Warning: Make sure you save anything you’re working on.
-Chrome reopens the tabs that were open before the relaunch but doesn’t save any of the data contained in them.
+Warning: Make sure you save anything you’re working on in any open tabs.
+Chrome reopens the open tabs after the relaunch but doesn’t save any of the data contained in them.

-If you’d rather wait to restart Chrome and finish up the work you’re doing, just close the tab.
+If you’d rather wait to restart Chrome and finish up the work you’re doing, close the About Google Chrome tab.
 Chrome will install the update the next time you close and reopen it.

 When you relaunch Chrome, and the update finally finishes installing, head back to